 Andriessen - Facing Death

-This is a particularly special piece for Syzygy, it was the first ever work we performed together in the Adrian Boult Hall.
-Below are Andriessen's own notes for the piece, which are fairly self-explanatory, I should only note that the sound of the piece for strings is (obviously) very different for saxophones.
-Weak crossover pieces do plague the classical saxophone repertoire and this could so easily have been such an example, but Andriessen is a more persistent composer and doesn't fall into this trap.
+This is a particular special piece for Syzygy, it was the first ever work we performed together in the (now demolished) Adrian Boult Hall.
+Below are Andriessen's own notes for the piece, which are fairly self-explanatory.
+I should only like to make the obvious point that string quartets, even when amplified, sound very different to saxophone quartets.
+Weak crossover pieces plague classical saxophone repertoire and this piece could so easily have been yet another example, but Andriessen is a more persistent composer and does not fall into this trap.
 As the opening licks give way to more contemporary harmony there is a sense in which we see the tragic and inevitable trajectory of Charlie Parker's life unfold.
 When Bird died, the autopsy found his 34 year old body to be as that of a 50-60 year old, such had been his drug abuse.
 The tragedy of his untimely demise as told in this piece could and perhaps ought to serve as a warning to others.

 Click here to listen to an extract of Syzygy performing this piece